YZephyrM/pico_note/challenge/Operation_Orchid.md

 # P.S.
-The warning and error occurred because the challenge is using an outdated and incure key derivation method in OpenSSL.
+The warning and error occurred because the challenge is using an outdated and insecure key derivation method in OpenSSL.

 - Deprecated Key Derivation
 Older OpenSSL versions (and your command) use a weak key generation method (-k password).
 Modern versions warn about this because: